 DUI Blood Sample Test in Tampa, Florida

-Florida Implied Consent Law Blood Draws: Under Florida law, when a person drives a motor vehicle in Florida, he or she impliedly consents to have his blood drawn and the results provided to law enforcement.
-So, even if the person is unconscious and unable to give voluntary consent to a blood draw, if the five conditions below are met, police arrange for person’s blood to be drawn and then get the results.
+Florida Implied Consent Law Blood Draws: Under Florida law, when a person drives a motor vehicle in Florida, he or she impliedly consents to have his blood drawn and the blood alcohol level results provided to law enforcement.
+So, even if the person is unconscious and unable to give voluntary consent to a blood draw, if the five conditions below are met, police can arrange for person’s blood to be drawn and then get the results.

 - There is reasonable cause to believe the person was driving or in actual physical control of a motor vehicle while under the influence of alcoholic beverages or chemical or controlled substances.

 - The person appears for treatment at a hospital, clinic, or other medical facilities (including an ambulance).

 - The administration of a breath or urine test is impractical or impossible.

 - The blood draw is performed in a reasonable manner.

 - A qualified person must draw the blood.